Christinss/Christinss/README.md

 - 👋 Hi, I’m @Christinss
-- 👀 I’m interested in Mobile Development for Android
+- 👀 I’m an Android Engineer
-- 🌱 I’m currently learning Kotlin

 <!---
 Christinss/Christinss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.